How start-ups are using the back door to list on the ASX

 “Backdoor listing, with its opportunities and challenges, is fundamentally addressed to the start-up business community.
 The ASX needs to tread a balance between facilitating entrepreneurial access to capital and the traditional mandate to protect the integrity of the market.”

-Victoria Trout's co-authors are Larelle June Chapple, a professor at QUT Business School; Alexandra Perry at UQ; and Thu Phuong Truong at Victoria University Wellington.
+Victoria Clout's co-authors are Larelle June Chapple, a professor at QUT Business School; Alexandra Perry at UQ; and Thu Phuong Truong at Victoria University Wellington.